Managing Herpes Outbreaks with your Diet

 Did you know that herpes is a manageable virus, and can easily be managed with your diet?

-I’ve lived with HSV-2 for most of my life.
-There was a period of time in my life where it wasn’t an issue, and there was a period of time in my life (under high and long term stress), where I got frequent, recurring outbreaks.
+I’ve personally lived with HSV-2 for over 20 years.
+There was a period of time in my life when it wasn’t an issue, and there was a period of time in my life (under a period of chronic high stress), when I got frequent, recurring outbreaks.

 – Increases healing of herpes ulcers helps to enhance the immune system

 Food Sources: Citrus Fruits, strawberries, broccoli, peppers, cantaloupe, tomatoes, Kiwi fruit

 – Lysine has anti-viral properties and prevents and heals herpes outbreaks.